 Property Description Name Freely definable name.
-Attention: the name must be unique within each control system project.
-If the variable name is used for addressing, you must enter the OID here.
-Identification Any text can be entered here, e.g. for resource labels, comments If the variable identification is used for addressing, you must enter the OID here.
-Net address Bus address or net address of the variable.
+Attention: For every zenon project the name must be unambiguous.
+Identification Freely definable identification.
+E.g. for Resources label, comments, If the variable identification is used for addressing, the OID must be entered here.
+Net address Network address of variables.
 This address refers to the bus address in the connection configuration of the driver.
 This defines the PLC, on which the variable resides.
-Data block not used for this driver Offset Offset of the variable; the memory address of the variable in the PLC.
-Configurable [0 4294967295] Alignment not used for this driver Bit number Number of the bit within the configured offset.
-Valid input [0 65535].
-String length Only available for String variables: Maximum number of characters that the variable can take.
-Driver object type Depending on the employed driver, an object type is selected during the creation of the variable; the type can be changed here later.
-Data type Data type of the variable, which is selected during the creation of the variable; the type can be changed here later.
-ATTENTION: If you change the data type later, all other properties of the variable must be checked and adjusted, if necessary.
+Data block not used for this driver Offset Offset of variables.
+Equal to the memory address of the variable in the PLC.
+Adjustable from 0 to 4294967295 .
+Alignment not used for this driver Bit number Number of the bit within the configured offset.
+Possible entries: 0 to 65535.
+String length Only available for String variables.
+Maximum number of characters that the variable can take.
+Driver connection/Driver Object Type Object type of the variables.
+Depending on the driver used, is selected when the variable is created and can be changed here.
+Driver connection/Data Data type of the variable.
+Is selected during the creation of the variable; the type can be changed here. Туре Attention: If you change the data type later, all other properties of the variable must be checked and adjusted, if necessary.
+Driver connection/Priorit Setting the priority class.
+The variable of the priority class is thus assigned as it was configured in the driver dialog in the General tab.
+The priority